Drone Regulations Report 2020

-- This report also contains a deep dive into 35 national drone regulations in: Australia, Austria, Belgium, Brazil, Canada, China, Denmark, Finland, France, Germany, Iceland, India, Indonesia, Israel, Italy, Japan, Malaysia, Mexico, the Netherlands, New Zealand, Nigeria, Norway, Poland, Russia, Rwanda, Singapore, South Africa, South Korea, Spain, Sweden, Switzerland, Taiwan, UAE, UK, and the USA.
+- EXCLUSIVE: Deep-dive into drone laws in 35 countries: Australia, Austria, Belgium, Brazil, Canada, China, Denmark, Finland, France, Germany, Iceland, India, Indonesia, Israel, Italy, Japan, Malaysia, Mexico, the Netherlands, New Zealand, Nigeria, Norway, Poland, Russia, Rwanda, Singapore, South Africa, South Korea, Spain, Sweden, Switzerland, Taiwan, UAE, UK, and the USA.

 SCOPE AND METHODOLOGY